Document Type : Original Article(s)

 Method: A total of 208 patients receiving Bevacizumab for mCRC were included in this retrospective study.
 We divided the patients into two groups as Renin Angiotensin System inhibitors (RASi) users and non-users.
 We compared the progressin-free survival (PFS) and overall survival (OS) times between the 2 groups.
 Kaplan-Meier and Cox regression analyses were used for statistical analyses.

 Results: In this study, 53 patients with RASIs and 155 without RASIs were included.
 The RASIs group had a median PFS of 8.66 months, while the non-RASIs group had a median of 6.67 months (P = 0.034; P < 0.05).
 The RASIs group had a median OS of 24.86 months, while the non-RASIs group had a 18.71 months (P = 0.039; P < 0.05).
-In the RASIs group, multivariate analysis showed PFS [Hazard Ratio (HR): 1.425 (95% Confidence Interval (CI): 1.037-1.959), P = 0.029] and OS [HR: 1.371 (95% CI: 1.001-1.897), P = 0.044].
+In the RASIs group, multivariate analysis showed PFS [hazard ratio (HR): 1.425 (95% confidence interval (CI): 1.037-1.959), P = 0.029] and OS [HR: 1.371 (95% CI: 1.001-1.897), P = 0.044].

 Conclusion: Bevacizumab in combination with ACEi or ARBs prolongs PFS and OS in patients with mCRC.
 Prioritising ACEi and ARBs in patients with mCRC and arterial hypertension provides a survival advantage.
 These findings should be supported through further studies involving larger patient populations and addressing other factors that may affect prognosis.